resema/Notepad/_posts/2017-11-12-mapreduce-an-introduction.md

 where $$j = 0, ..., n)$$

 And this last equation is equal to the first equation of Batch Gradient Descent.

+### Summation
+Many learning algorithms can be expressed as computing sums of functions over the trainging set.